 I had the honor of joining a panel discussion organized by Centrum Balticum at the Turku School of Economics in Finland.
 The question posed to the panel was “Can geo-engineering save the Sea?”
 The general sentiment among the panelists was that there is no “silver bullet” to reverse eutrophication.

-The session kicked off with 6 questions and here I summarize the answers and discussion from my notes.
+The session kicked off with 6 questions, and here I summarize the answers and discussion from my notes.

 What are internal phosphorus reserves?

-There are 2 natural pathways by which phosphorus is are removed from the sea – it is buried in the sediments or it is flushed out to the North Sea.
+There are two natural pathways by which phosphorus is are removed from the sea – it is buried in the sediments or it is flushed out to the North Sea.
 In the past century, the amount of P in the water column and in the surface sediments has increased by about 2.5 times.
-This is faster than the natural pathways can remove the phosphorus, resulting in an accumulation.
+This is faster than the natural pathways can remove the phosphorus, resulting in accumulation.
 This accumulation is a consequence of discharging untreated or poorly treated sewage into the sea and the excessive use of fertilizers in the past.